Skipay/RCNN-Capstone/README.md

 Main source for this prject https://github.com/matterport/Mask_RCNN

 RCNN Capstone
-please not that there are two versions of the car.py, both being that car.py is configured to train with a VGG json files, while car2.py is configured to COCO.
+please note that there are two versions of the car.py, car.py is configured to train with a VGG dataset, while car2.py is configured to work with the COCO dataset.